Khairy Jamaluddin: Rose to prominence (2008–2013)

-Election to parliament

 In the 2008 general election, Khairy was elected to the federal Parliament for the seat of Rembau in the state of Negeri Sembilan.
 The following year he was elected as the Chief of UMNO Youth, defeating Khir Toyo and Mukhriz Mahathir.

 In his first term in parliament, Khairy involved himself in contentious policy debates.
 He expressed his view that Malaysia should repeal the Printing Presses and Publications Act, and abolish the annual Home Ministry licensing requirement, through the creation of an independent body which will enforce a self-regulatory mechanism of the system similar to the United Kingdom's Press Complaints Commission.
 He also spoke against the Malaysian Communications and Multimedia Commission's blocking of the popular and often anti-government website Malaysia Today, citing that the move was a "blatant and crude employment of state power" and "is inconsistent with the widening roads of democratic highways."
 He also called for an end to the Mahathir-era policy of teaching science and maths in English.
 In September 2008, Khairy called for the reversal of the policy, citing that the policy had failed and only caused burden to students.
 He regularly debated non-government and opposition figures in public, including Ambiga Sreenevasan on the transparency of the Election Commission of Malaysia (EC), and senior Parti Keadilan Rakyat (PKR) leader, and close Anwar Ibrahim ally, Rafizi Ramli on higher education loans.

-Ministerial career
+Ministership, COVID-19 pandemic and expulsion from UMNO (2013–2023)

 After retaining his parliamentary seat in the 2013 general election, Prime Minister Najib Razak elevated Khairy to the Cabinet as Minister for Youth and Sports.
 Later in 2013, he was re-elected to the presidency of UMNO Youth.

 During his ministerial post, Malaysia successfully hosted the 2017 SEA Games and emerged as the overall gold medals tally winner.
 Just before the 2018 general election (GE14), Khairy and his ministry was put in charge of Najib's launched Transformasi Nasional 2050 (TN50) concept but it had somehow fallen through due to the GE14 results, which saw the downfall of the BN federal government.
 Khairy also lost his cabinet position despite retaining his parliamentary seat.